sr-murthy/rosalind/README.md

 Notes
 -----

 * The solutions aren't complete yet, but will added over time.
-All solutions are original, and the focus is not just on correctness, but conciseness and speed/performance.
-Although there is no absolute guarantee of performance in case of inputs of very large or arbitrary size.
+All solutions are original, and the focus is not just on correctness, but conciseness, readability and speed/performance, although it is not always possible to achieve all three at once, and there is no absolute guarantee of performance in case of arbitrarily large inputs.

 * [solutions.py](https://github.com/sr-murthy/rosalind/blob/main/src/solutions.py) is the main solution set, while [utils.py](https://github.com/sr-murthy/rosalind/blob/main/src/utils.py) contains generic utilities which are used in the solutions, as required.